How to become a fashion designer without fashion school: is it really possible? Here's how

 Can I become a designer without an academic background?

-In 2025 in the city of Milan alone, there are 10,000 creatives who have completed their academic studies, yet you can count on one hand those who have managed to create their own fashion brand, recognisable and valid on the market.
+In 2025, in Milan alone, there will be 10,000 creative graduates who have completed their academic studies, yet those who have managed to create their own fashion brand that is recognisable and successful on the market can be counted on one hand.

 You know who became a designer without ever having attended a fashion school?
 Giorgio Armani.